 Founded in 1927, the Oklahoma Hall of Fame was created to honor Oklahomans who had given outstanding service to the state during their lifetime and to provide educational programming for students of all ages.
-Being inducted to the Oklahoma Hall of Fame is the highest honor an Oklahoman can receive from the state.
-The Oklahoma Hall of Fame preserves Oklahoma’s unique history while promoting pride in our great state.
+Being inducted to the Oklahoma Hall of Fame is the state's highest honor an Oklahoman can receive.
+Through exhibits and experiences at the Gaylord-Pickens Museum, the Oklahoma Hall of Fame stands to preserve Oklahoma’s unique history while promoting pride in our great state.

 The Oklahoma Hall of Fame also supports education in a variety of ways, including offering more than $4,000,000 intuition grants and scholarships to Oklahoma high school students and hosting Free Field Trips for students from across the state.
-Oklahoma Heritage Association Publishing, a program of the Oklahoma Hall of Fame, is the leader in publishing Oklahoma's history.
-At the Gaylord-Pickens Museum, home of the Oklahoma Hall of Fame, visitors can meet notable and lesser known accomplished Oklahomans through high-tech, interactive exhibits.
+Oklahoma Hall of Fame Publishing, a program of the Oklahoma Hall of Fame, is the leader in publishing Oklahoma's history.
+At the Gaylord-Pickens Museum, home of the Oklahoma Hall of Fame, visitors can meet notable and inspirational Oklahomans through high-tech, interactive exhibits.

 Anna B. Korn authors the Honor Statute designating November 16 as Oklahoma Statehood Day.

 Korn hosts the first official birthday party for the state of Oklahoma on November 16, 1926 (A tradition that we still honor during our annual Statehood Day Festival!).